Implement thyristor model

 The inductance Lon is forced to 0 if you choose to discretize your circuit.

-a single-pulse thyristor rectifier is used to feed an RL load.
-The
+example, a single-pulse thyristor rectifier is used to feed an RL load.
+The gate pulses are

 The firing angle is varied by a pulse generator synchronized on the voltage source.
 Run the simulation and observe the load current and load voltage, as well as the thyristor current and voltage.

 Rajagopalan, V., Computer-Aided Analysis of Power Electronic Systems, Marcel Dekker, Inc., New York, 1987.